Lungren2/PyProcessor/docs/README.md

 - [FFmpeg Integration](FFMPEG_INTEGRATION.md) - How the application integrates with FFmpeg
 - [Theme Support](THEME_SUPPORT.md) - Information about dark/light theme support
 - [Packaging](PACKAGING.md) - How to package the application into an executable with bundled FFmpeg
+- [NSIS Packaging](NSIS_PACKAGING.md) - Detailed guide for creating an installer with NSIS

 ## Additional Resources